EUCAIM/Glossary/2-Glossary.md

 ### Life Science Login (LS-AAI)

 The Life Science Login () is the Authentication and Authorization Infrastructure (AAI) used by the EUCAIM services to manage the access to services and data.
-The Life Science Login enables researchers to use their home organisation credentials or community or other identities (e.g. Google, Linkedin, LS ID) to sign in and access data and services they need.
+The Life Science Login enables researchers to use their home organisation credentials or community or other identities (e.g. Google, LinkedIn, LS ID) to sign in and access data and services they need.
 It also allows service providers (both in academia and industry) to control and manage access rights of their users and create different access levels for research groups or international projects.

 ### Limited governance framework